 At level 5, learners should be practitioners who have sufficient experience to evaluate how useful theoretical concepts are proving to be in their own client work.

-Learners studying towards the AIM Awards Level 5 Diploma in Psychotherapeutic Counselling must complete at least 100 hours of counselling placement, evidenced through a Supervisor’s report, before they can be awarded the qualification.
+Learners studying towards the Level 5 equivalent Diploma in Psychotherapeutic Counselling must complete at least 100 hours of counselling placement, evidenced through a Supervisor’s report, before they can be awarded the qualification.

-Learners who have achieved the AIM Awards Level 4 Diploma in Counselling Practice (QCF) will be able use the 100 hours of practicum gained as part of this qualification to meet the practicum requirements of the AIM Awards Level 5 Diploma in Psychotherapeutic Counselling (QCF).
+Learners who have achieved the Level 4 Diploma in Counselling Practice (QCF) will be able use the 100 hours of practicum gained as part of this qualification to meet the practicum requirements of the Level 5 equiavlent Diploma in Psychotherapeutic Counselling (QCF).

 Please note that these are minimum hours and that candidates may exceed but not fall short of them.

 This qualification may be used to support candidates’ applications for professional accreditation or membership of a professional body.
-In all such cases, the professional body’s rules and/or accreditation criteria must take precedence, unless they are less than AIM Awards minimum.
+In all such cases, the professional body’s rules and/or accreditation criteria must take precedence.

 This award will enhance career opportunities in a range of counselling environments and will also assist further opportunities for academic progression.

-their own capacity, capability and limitations to engage effectively in a wide range of complex therapeutic relationships with different clients and futhre understanding of Supervision.
+their own capacity, capability and limitations to engage effectively in a wide range of complex therapeutic relationships with different clients and further understanding of Supervision.